Tile Flavor: Matching Game codes (Update) - 06/2026

 5. Check official announcements for expiration notices

-Some players copy codes directly from social media posts containing hidden spaces or formatting errors.
-That sounds minor until it wastes fifteen minutes during a limited event reset.
+Some players copy codes directly from social media posts that contain hidden spaces or formatting errors.
+That sounds like a minor thing until it wastes fifteen minutes during a limited event reset.

 Predicted Seasonal Codes for Late 2026

-Based on current naming patterns and previous campaign structures, several themed codes appear likely later this year.
+Based on current naming patterns and previous campaign structures, several themed codes seem likely later this year.

 Expected windows include: